 Absolutely!
 You may request a roommate during the online application process.
 Roommate requests are important to us, and we will make every attempt to meet that request if both applicants/students sign up for the same size room before the desired floorplan has reached capacity.

 We provide a roommate matching service for students looking for roommates.
 We aim to match students with similar interests using our matching questionnaire.
 Our goal is to blend compatible lifestyles, hobbies, and habits among residents.
 Many students will also use the corresponding Facebook page for the Windsor Hall Dorms to select their own roommate.
 Our leasing specialists are available to assist you through the process if you have any questions.

 Yes!
 PACE students do not have the option to live in a traditional University of Florida dorm but can live at Windsor Hall Dorms.
 Visit the PACE Dorm Webpage for more information.
 Windsor Hall Dorms are one of the best dorms for Innovation Academy students with academic schedules starting in the spring.
 In addition to luxury amenities, we provide a location close to classes, internships, social events, football games, and much more.
 Living at Windsor Hall Dorms provides Innovation Academy students the opportunity to interact with other University of Florida students in a dorm environment.

-In addition to the dorm room, monthly payments include access to the apartment common areas, community amenities, pool, package area and pick-up, water, cable, and high-speed internet.
+In addition to the dorm room, monthly payments include access to the apartment common areas, community amenities, pool, package area and pick-up, water & sewage, electric, pest control & garbage, and high-speed internet.

 Depending on your unique needs and preferences, the following may apply.

 Monthly payments can be paid online through our easy payment portal.
 We accept ACH payments, credit cards, personal checks, money orders, and cashier’s checks.
 Monthly payments are due on the first day of each month, and late fees will incur if payment is not received by the third day of each month.